Things We Do Not Inspect During A Building and Pest Inspection

 This means inspector cannot assess the safety or condition of your electric wiring, switches, power points or any appliances around the home.
 Such as solar panels, dishwashers, air conditioning, smoke alarms, ovens and other electrical appliances.

 If you are concerned about the fire and safety standards of the electrical work or functionality of appliances within your home, we suggest hiring a qualified electrician.

 Similar to the above, our inspectors are not qualified plumbers.
 This means we cannot look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower leaks and etc.

 For a comprehensive look at your plumbing, a qualified plumber will be able to advise you.

 During our inspections, we do not look at gas, fireplaces or chimneys.
 Anyone who installs, inspects or alters any part of a gas system must have a gas inspection certificate.

 Gas is generally found in water heating, ovens, stoves and other appliances.
 However, as gas is both flammable and toxic, it comes with an inherent risk.

 The risk of a gas leak, fire or explosion is too great to ignore.
-If you are concerned about gas appliances within your home, we can refer you to the relevant experts.
+If you are concerned about gas appliances within your home, it's best to contact the relevant experts.

 It is important to get regular pool safety inspections, as pools can be dangerous if proper safety standards are not met, particularly for people 5 or under.

 5. Risk of natural disasters

-Dedant will not provide any commentary on the risk of flooding, earthquake, hurricanes, mudslide or any other natural disaster that impact the structural integrity of the property.
+Under Australian Standards, building and pest inspectors cannot provide any commentary on the risk of natural disasters.
+Such as flooding, earthquake, hurricanes, mudslide or any other natural disaster that impacts the structural integrity of the property.